FEValues

 Applicable functions

-The following functions are applicable to both CellValues and FaceValues.
+The following functions are applicable to both CellValues and FacetValues.

 Ferrite.reinit!Function

-Update the CellValues/FaceValues object for a cell or face with coordinates x.
+Update the CellValues/FacetValues object for a cell or facet with cell coordinates x.
 The derivatives of the shape functions, and the new integration weights are computed.
 For interpolations with non-identity mappings, the current cell is also required.

 source